sakaki-/gentoo-on-b3/README.md

 The image has the following packages already in its `@world` set:
 >
 ```
-app-admin/logrotate
-app-admin/syslog-ng
-app-misc/screen
-app-portage/eix
-app-portage/euses
-app-portage/gentoolkit
-app-portage/mirrorselect
-dev-embedded/u-boot-tools
-net-misc/dhcpcd
-net-misc/netifrc
-net-wireless/iw
-net-wireless/wireless-tools
-sys-apps/mlocate
-sys-apps/pciutils
-sys-fs/dosfstools
-sys-process/cronie
+app-admin/logrotate-3.8.7
+app-admin/syslog-ng-3.4.8
+app-misc/screen-4.0.3-r6
+app-portage/eix-0.29.3
+app-portage/euses-2.5.9
+app-portage/gentoolkit-0.3.0.8-r2
+app-portage/mirrorselect-2.2.2
+dev-embedded/u-boot-tools-2014.01
+mail-mta/postfix-2.10.3
+net-dns/avahi-0.6.31-r2
+net-firewall/iptables-1.4.21-r1
+net-fs/samba-3.6.23
+net-ftp/proftpd-1.3.5
+net-mail/dovecot-2.2.13-r1
+net-misc/bridge-utils-1.5
+net-misc/dhcpcd-6.4.3
+net-misc/mediatomb-0.12.1-r8
+net-misc/minidlna-1.1.3
+net-misc/netifrc-0.2.2
+net-misc/openvpn-2.3.3
+net-wireless/hostapd-2.0-r1
+net-wireless/iw-3.10
+net-wireless/wireless-tools-30_pre9
+sys-apps/mlocate-0.26-r1
+sys-apps/pciutils-3.2.0
+sys-fs/dosfstools-3.0.26
+sys-libs/e2fsprogs-libs-1.42.10
+sys-process/cronie-1.4.11-r1
+www-servers/apache-2.2.27-r4
 ```

 plus of course the normal Gentoo `@system` set of tools.
+(The version numbers are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions.)

-It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel).
+It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel), with packages updated on Thu 28 August 2014.

-The drivers for WiFi (if you have the hardware on your B3) *are* present, but configuration of WiFi in master mode is beyond the scope of this short write up.
+The drivers for WiFi (if you have the hardware on your B3) *are* present, but configuration of WiFi in master mode (using hostapd) is beyond the scope of this short write up (see [here](http://nims11.wordpress.com/2012/04/27/hostapd-the-linux-way-to-create-virtual-wifi-access-point/) for some details).
 The relevant network service (`net.wlp1s0`) has been created on the image, but is not setup to run on boot.
 Similarly, the **lan** port (`eth1`) interface service exists on the image (`net.eth1`), but is also not setup to run on boot.
 Feel free to configure these as desired; see [this section](https://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1&chap=3#doc_chap3) of the Gentoo Handbook for details.

 Once you have networking set up as you like it, you can issue:
 ```